Ybalrid/gl_framework/README.md

 ### VR

+VR rendering is an optional component.
+To be activated in your build, you need to set the apropriate CMake cache variables to "ON"

+ - `HAS_OPENVR`
+ - `HAS_OPENXR`
+ - `HAS_OCULUS_VR`

 Preliminary VR support has been added.
 Engine configuration file (config.toml) must have the following keys inserted :

 ```toml